renmengye/renmengye.github.io/index.md

 * 2023/09: Congrats [Alex Wang](https://alexnwang.github.io/) on getting the NSERC PGS-D award!

-* 2023/06: We are organizing [Localized Learning Workshop](https://sites.google.com/view/localized-learning-workshop) at ICML 2023 in.
+* 2023/06: We are organizing [Localized Learning Workshop](https://sites.google.com/view/localized-learning-workshop) at ICML 2023.

 * 2023/04: One [paper](research/2023/multitask-learning-via-interleaving-a-neural-network-investigation/mayo-2023-multitask.pdf) is accepted at CogSci 2023.